Potatopy/loop-revised/README.md

 TOKEN=yourtokenhere
 ```

+4. Delete all the .db files (so it creates new ones just for you!)
-4. Run the bot by running `python main.py`
+5. Run the bot by running `python main.py`
-5. Enjoy!
+6. Enjoy!

 ## Links